min2ha/ukwa-site/content/target/73007167/index.en.md

   "start_date": "2015-09-19T10:00:00Z"
 }

-# Trinity Laban Conservatoire of Music and Dance

 Trinity Laban Conservatoire of Music and Dance is the UK’s only conservatoire of music and contemporary dance based in London.